romario076/TextEncryptor/README.md

 For decoding, apply xor opration again, and you will receive your unecrypted message in binary format.
 Last step, is convert from binary to text.

-Example is vaible as Exaple.png.
+Example is available as Example.png.